Sponja-/24/README.md

 # 24

-Finding solutions for the "24" card game using DP techniques.
+Finding solutions for the "24" card game using DP.

 ## Examples